 - As plants die, decomposition releases a large amount of phosphorus into the water.

 - Algal blooms may follow decomposition along with depleted oxygen in the water and detrimental effects on fish.

 What Can a Lake-Minded Person Do?

-Vegetative fragmentation – the re-rooting of tiny pieces of plant – dominates the spread of milfoil such that any other means is not worth our attention.
+Vegetative fragmentation – the re-rooting of tiny pieces of plant – dominates the spread of milfoil.
 A single plant fragment can break off, settle in the sediment, grow roots, and establish a new plant.
 Wind, waves/wakes, and human activity produce weed fragments.
+These also spread weed fragments to other parts of the lake.
 After each flowering, the plant will grow roots at each node and auto-fragment.

 Humans are the primary drivers of the spread of aquatic plants from one lake to another.
 They do this by transporting plant fragments attached to boats, trailers, fishing equipment, bait, and other gear.

 Within a single lake system, any interaction with weeds, i.e., swimming, operating a boat motor, raking or stirring can liberate weed fragments.
 Wind- or wake-generated movement of the water will carry them to other, possibly un-infested areas around the lake.
 More aggressive or less cautious action will do more damage.

 The Best Management is Prevention

 - Clean, Drain, and Dry – Remove all plant fragments, even tiny ones.
 Drain water from bilges and inside the boat before leaving the access area.
 Allow all equipment to thoroughly dry before entering a new body of water.

 - Rinse all equipment that touches the water – bait boxes, paddles, wading gear, coolers, etc.